 Each time you send data to a server, you need to consider security.
 HTML forms are by far the most common attack vectors (places where attacks can occur) against servers.
 The problems never come from the HTML forms themselves — they come from how the server handles data.

 Depending on what you're doing, there are some very well-known security issues that you'll come up against:

 Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF) are common types of attacks that occur when you display data sent by a user back to the user or to another user.

 XSS lets attackers inject client-side script into Web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same origin policy.
 The effect of these attacks may range from a petty nuisance to a significant security risk.

-CSRF are similar to XSS attacks in that they start the same way—by injecting client-side script into Web pages—but their target is different.
-CSRF attackers try to escalate privileges to those of a higher-privileged user (such as a site administrator) to perform an action it shouldn't be able to do (for example, sending data to an untrusted user).
+CSRF attacks are similar to XSS attacks in that they start the same way — by injecting client-side script into Web pages — but their target is different.
+CSRF attackers try to escalate privileges to those of a higher-privileged user (such as a site administrator) to perform an action they shouldn't be able to do (for example, sending data to an untrusted user).

 XSS attacks exploit the trust a user has for a web site, while CSRF attacks exploit the trust a web site has for its users.

 To prevent these attacks, you should always check the data a user sends to your server and (if you need to display it) try not to display HTML content as provided by the user.
 Intead, you should process the user-provided data so you don't display it verbatim.
 Almost all frameworks on the market today implement a minimal filter that removes the HTML